-The Valdosta Fire Department has been equipped with a hazardous materials response team for over 20 years.
+The Valdosta Fire Department has been equipped with a hazardous materials response team for over 25 years.
 The capabilities of this team have steadily increased as the responsibilities have increased.
-After the events of 9/11, the Federal Emergency Management Agency made available grants funds for Georgia to battle new threats and to increase their existing capability to respond to and mitigate a variety of hazards.
+After the events of 9/11, the Federal Emergency Management Agency made available grant funds for Georgia to battle new threats and to increase their existing capability to respond to and mitigate a variety of hazards.
 The Georgia Emergency Management Agency designated the Valdosta Fire Department to receive funding to increase our capabilities to meet these new threats.
-We are now a Type II team and one of only 23 hazardous materials/WMD response teams recognized by GEMA.
+We are a Type III team and one of several hazardous materials/WMD response teams recognized by GEMA.

-In the area of technical rescue, the Valdosta Fire Department can respond to incidents involving high angle rescues such as someone trapped on a water tower or other high structure, confined space rescues primarily located at industrial sites, trench and excavation cave-ins, vehicle and machinery entrapments, and structural collapse incidents.
-We have recently been selected by the Georgia Emergency Management Agency to be one of 10 Urban Search and Rescue (structural collapse) departments in the state.
-We are a Type II team with grant funding in excess of $1 million.
+In the area of technical rescue, the Valdosta Fire Department can respond to incidents involving high-angle rescues such as someone trapped on a water tower or other high structure, confined space rescues primarily located at industrial sites, trench and excavation cave-ins, vehicle and machinery entrapments, and structural collapse incidents.
+The Georgia Emergency Management Agency has recently selected us to be one of 10 Urban Search and Rescue (structural collapse) departments in the state.
+We are a Type III team with grant funding in excess of $1 million.

-As a member of the Local Emergency Planning Committee, we offer assistance in the planning for large-scale incidents which could affect our area.
-Among the possible incidents that require extensive planning are tropical storms and hurricanes, hazardous materials releases, floods, and pandemic influenza.
-It is the responsibility of this committee to prepare for these various incidents and the Valdosta Fire Department plays a critical role.
+As a member of the Local Emergency Planning Committee, we offer assistance in the planning for large-scale incidents that could affect our area.
+Among the incidents that require extensive planning are tropical storms and hurricanes, hazardous materials releases, floods, and pandemic influenza.
+It is the responsibility of this committee to prepare for these various incidents, and the Valdosta Fire Department plays a critical role.